3.1 Lab Goals

 # install.packages("ggplot2")

-After installing packages, we call the three libraries.
+After installing packages, we call the two libraries.
 Hint: Everytime you open or restart an R project/script, you would need to call libraries.
 But you don’t need to install them every time

 ## Library